logrishi/sd-react-v2/PROJECT_DOCUMENTATION.md

 ## Absolute Imports Setup

-To enable absolute imports in the project, the following configuration has been added to the `tsconfig.json` file:
+To enable absolute imports in the project, the following configuration has been added to the `tsconfig.json` file. **This setup must be used consistently across all files in the project**:

 ### tsconfig.json Configuration